 Disadvantages of Biometric Technology

 While these systems are very beneficial, there are some drawbacks of biometric technology to consider.
 Cost of implementation is one of the common concerns for companies that may affect their budget during the initial phases.
 The expenses can vary for businesses and individuals alike to implement because the equipment isn’t cheap.
 Followed by the costs, further problems detailed below may also emanate over time.
+These are the 6 disadvantages of biometric technology.

 1. Biometrics Can be Expensive